 Indoor Hybrid Baby Shower

-Since fall is just around the corner, an indoor event is a good idea, as you won’t have to worry about the weather.
-It can actually be pretty easy to host a cozy, hybrid shower indoors — you just need to plan for it.
+Worried about the weather?
+An indoor event is a good idea, as you won’t have to worry about rain, wind, or cool temperatures.
+Plus, it can actually be pretty easy to host a cozy, hybrid shower indoors — you just need to plan for it.

 Make sure that the laptop or camera you’re using is set up in a way that your virtual guests can see the entire space.
 You want them to be able to check out the decorations and interact with in-person guests and the mother-to-be.